IUML leader Thangal says Ram temple, mosque at Ayodhya will strengthen secularism, gets criticised | Politics

 Thangal made the statement during an event on January 24 at Manjeri near here, but a video of it went viral today.

-While the Indian National League (INL), a coalition partner of the ruling CPI(M) led-LDF government in Kerala lashed out at the IUML leader, the Congress party and the IUML defended Thangal and said he was trying to stop the campaign of hatred and attempts to divide society.
+While the Indian National League (INL), a coalition partner of the ruling CPI(M) led-LDF government in Kerala lashed out at the IUML leader, the Congress party and the IUML defended Thangal and said he was trying to prevent any campaign of hatred and attempts to divide society.

 Addressing the event at Manjeri, Thangal had said that the Ram temple which is ''worshipped and revered by the majority of the people'' in the country ''is a reality''. ''We cannot go back from that.
 There is no need for us to protest against it.
 The temple came up based on a court order and the Babri Masjid is about to be constructed.
 These two are now part of India.
 The Ram temple and the proposed Babri Masjid are two best examples that strengthen secularism of our country,'' Thangal was seen saying in the video.